vjammar/aws-iot-python/README.md

 2. Highlight all 3 files/folders in that folder and make a zip file.
 3. Log into your AWS account and navigate to the lambda service.
 4. Make a new function and upload the zip file you created in step 2.
+5. Once your lambda is made, navigate to the IoT services and setup a rule that will call that function when a message is publish to your topic. (pm me if you need help setting this up)

 #### Raspberry Pi Configuration
 1. Take the contents of the 'raspberry-pi' folder and upload them to a folder labled 'aws-iot-python' that is sitting in your home directory.
 The complete path should be /home/pi/aws-iot-python.